 Wiley removed from Clayton a short while afterward and settled in Alabama's capital city of Montgomery, where he would build up a law partnership with Samuel F. Rice, a former state supreme court justice.
 Wiley married in November 1877 to Mary "Mittie" Noble (died 1935), to whom he was wed for three decades.
 The couple would have one son, Noble James Wiley (1878-1957), later to serve as a Colonel in the U.S. Army.

 Having advanced "to the front rank of his profession" at the beginning of the 1880s, Ariosto A. Wiley's sterling character eventually resulted in his being nominated for a seat in the Alabama House of Representatives in 1883.
-He would win that election and represented Montgomery County in that body in the session of 1884-85, also serving on the committees on the Revision of Laws and Commerce and Common Carriers.
-Further political honors had been accorded to him in 1880 and 1884 when he served as a delegate to the Democratic National Convention, the latter year seeing Grover Cleveland win the Presidency.
+He would win that election and represented Montgomery County in that body in the session of 1884-85, serving on the committees on the Revision of Laws and Commerce and Common Carriers during that term.
+Further political honors had been accorded to him in 1880 and 1884 when he served as a delegate to the Democratic National Convention, in the latter year seeing Grover Cleveland win the Presidency.

 Courtesy of bioguide.congress.gov.